zsheill7/Bluetooth-Tutorial/README.md

 We want to use an arrayAdapter to display the paired devices on our listView.
 Let's create an ArrayList and call it pairedDevicesArrayList.

-Let's create a for loop to find Bluetooth devices from our pairedDevices Set.
-For each of the devices, we will get the name and add its name to our pairedDevicesArrayList.
+<p>Let's create a for loop to find Bluetooth devices from our pairedDevices Set.
+For each of the devices, we will get the name and add its name to our pairedDevicesArrayList. </p>

 ```